 Compound Miter Saws

-The operating mechanisms are the same as a standard miter saw, except it can tilt from side to side.
-Now, not all compound miter saws are created equal.
-You also have single or double-bevel compound miter saws.
+The mechanisms are largely the same as a standard miter saw, except the blade can tilt as well as swivel.
+Not all compound miter saws are created equal.

 Sliding Compound Miter Saws